-Whether you live long distance, or have some other outstanding reason for not getting married the traditional way, it's getting more and more common for people to wonder if they can get married on the internet.
+Whether you live long distance or have some other reason for not getting married the traditional way, it's getting more and more common for people to wonder if they can get married on the internet.
 Sometimes, even if there's no real posed challenge to meeting offline, folks simply want to get hitched in cyberspace.
-Although such a marriage isn't legally binding, they are growing in interest.

 Getting Married on the Internet